 You’re probably not consistently moving them from a browser to a customer who purchases from you that day.
 You have to keep track of your conversion rates to know if you are making progress.

-Your staff have created a culture in your retail store of price selling – what’ s on sale, what’s cheapest, and even I’m not trying to sell you.
+Your staff may have created a culture in your retail store of price selling – what’ s on sale, what’s cheapest, and even I’m not trying to sell you.
 After all, with unemployment still stubbornly high and analysts suggesting the next 6 to 12 months will be rocky, their mindset is understandable.

 When customers leave with only one item and not with everything they need, a competitor gets their additional business and a chance to make a loyal customer out of one who should have stayed yours.

 In short, you’re settling for crumbs when you could have the whole feast.

-The best approach must capitalize on the visitors who do enter your store - whether it’s twenty or two hundred.
+The best approach must capitalize on the visitors who do enter your store - whether it’s twenty or fifty.
 Routinely building higher per-ticket sales is a win-win.

-Even if you get fewer shoppers on slow days or during seasonal downturns, you can still meet your sales goals.
-During busier times, those higher per-ticket averages directly boost your bottom line.
+With fewer shoppers and seasonal downturns, you can still meet your sales goals.
+Selling higher per-ticket averages directly boosts your bottom line.

 How do you improve per-ticket averages and increase overall retail sales?

 The best way is with staff training that cultivates an atmosphere of value selling.

 Your sales associates need to be constantly aware of how to sell the value of a single product over the price of the product while looking for ways to enhance that value with additional products.